Inducing Labor: When It Is Done And Methods Used

 Typically, the best positions to speed up labor are out of bed, upright, and forward-leaning, such as standing and leaning forward against a partner.
 These positions also enable movement, such as swaying side to side, which can help the baby obtain a favorable position for birth.”

 Check with your doctor or midwife before trying any of the above natural ways to speed up labor.
-You can also try some exercises to speed up labor and make the process less painful.
+You can also try some exercises to induce labor naturally and make the process less painful.

 Exercises To Speed Up Labor